velocyto-team/velocyto.py/doc/tutorial/cli.rst

     Execution time is ~3h for a typical sample but might vary significantly by sequencing depth and cpu power.

 .. warning::
    Running velocyto without specifying a filtered barcode set (:code:`-b/--bcfile` option) is not recommended, do it at your own risk.
-In thsi way, the counter will use all the cell barcodes it encounters.
-It might result in long runtimes, large memory alloactions and big output matrix.
+In this way, the counter will use all the cell barcodes it encounters.
+It might result in long runtimes, large memory allocations and big output matrix.

 Notes on ``velocyto run``
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 As one of its first steps ``velocyto run`` will try to create a copy of the input .bam files sorted by cell-barcode.
 The sorted .bam file will be placed in the same directory as the original file and it will be named ``cellsorted_[ORIGINALBAMNAME]``.
-The sorting procedure uses ``samtools sort`` and it is expected to be time consumning, because of this, the procedurre is perfomed in parellel by default.
+The sorting procedure uses ``samtools sort`` and it is expected to be time consuming, because of this, the procedure is perfomed in parallel by default.
 It is possible to control this parallelization using the parameters ``--samtools-threads`` and  ``--samtools-memory``.

 .. note::
     If the file ``cellsorted_[ORIGINALBAMNAME]`` exists, the sorting procedure will be skipped and the file present will be used.